FSS:CJVA104 Academic English - Course Information

 - 1) Active participation at 70% of the lessons during the semester.

-2) Preparation for classes with approximately 5 smaller assignments (35 points – deadlines to be announced throughout the term); for example:
+2) Preparation for classes and class work with approximately 5 smaller assignments (35 points – deadlines to be announced throughout the term); for example:

-A) weekly written leads on current issues (about 50 words) – to be done at home and presented orally in each class
+A) weekly written leads on current issues (30-50 words) – to be done at home and presented orally in each class

 B) written introduction of a topic idea for a short presentation – 50-100 words